-Over the last two years, I have traveled my own journey of racial awareness, wrestling with definitions, with my own upbringing, with history, with other people.
+Over the last two years, I have traveled my own journey of racial awareness.
+I wrestle with definitions, with my own upbringing, with history, with other people.
+I struggle to know my response to racism.
 Many discoveries have been filled with painful truths and many conversations have caused emotional fatigue.
 The close association of American Christianity with white cultural supremacy and racism has created discouraging barriers for engaging my ethnic community with the gospel.

 According to a ‘Best Countries’ survey of more than 21,000 people from 36 countries in all regions of the world, about 60% agree that the world has become worse in the past few years, rather than getting better or staying the same.